Catholic Mount Auburn Cemetery Project

 Bill noticed that burials at Catholic Mount Auburn Cemetery were often recorded as having taken place simply at "Mount Auburn."
 This frequently leads to confusion when someone searching for the grave of a relative arrives at Mount Auburn Cemetery and discovers that their relative's burial is not noted in the cemetery's records.

-On a personal level, Bill discovered that his maternal great-great-grandparents are buried in an unmarked grave at Sand Banks Cemetery.
+On a personal level, Bill discovered that his maternal great-great-grandparents are buried in an unmarked grave at Catholic Mount Auburn Cemetery.
 A few of his distant cousins are also buried there.

-The concrete wall dividing Sand Banks Cemetery from Mount Auburn Cemetery
+The concrete wall dividing Catholic Mount Auburn Cemetery from Mount Auburn Cemetery serves

-serves as the backdrop for this photo of a coyote among the Sand Banks gravestones
+as the backdrop for this photo of a coyote among the Catholic Mount Auburn gravestones